souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 The current discourse around LLMs tends toward extremes—either uncritical enthusiasm or wholesale dismissal.
 This book takes a different approach:

-- **Practical Implementation Focus**: Rather than theoretical capabilities, we examine real-world challenges and their solutions.
+- **Practical Implementation Focus**: Rather than theoretical capabilities, we examine practical challenges and their solutions.
 - **Code-First Learning**: Every concept is illustrated with executable Python examples, enabling immediate practical application.
 - **Critical Analysis**: We provide a balanced examination of both capabilities and limitations, helping readers make informed decisions about LLM integration.